-On April 20, 1999, two boys at Columbine High School in Colorado went on a shooting spree and killed twelve students and themselves.
-Because these boys were victims of bullying, all kinds of academic studies resulting in all kinds of new recommendations for school policies against bullying are now in place.
-Most schools have “zero tolerance” of bullying, fighting, violence and disability harassment.
+On April 20, 1999, two boys at Colorado’s Columbine High School went on a shooting spree and killed twelve students then themselves.
+Because these boys were victims of bullying, several academic studies resulting in new recommendations for school policies against bullying are now in place.
+Most schools have “zero tolerance” for bullying, fighting, violence and disability harassment.
 If students do these things, they are automatically suspended or expelled.

-Under Section 504 of the Rehabilitation Act of 1973, disability harassment is against the law in all schools, school districts, and colleges and universities that receive public funds.
-Handicapped children who are bullied or harassed have legal rights to grievance procedures and due process on the local level; they can also file complaints with the Office of Civil Rights.
+Under Section 504 of the Rehabilitation Act of 1973, disability harassment is against the law in all schools, school districts, and colleges and universities receiving public funds.
+Children with disabilities who are bullied or harassed have legal rights to grievance procedures and due process on the local level; they can also file complaints with the Office of Civil Rights.

-Nevertheless, in spite of all these laws and policies, the National Education Association estimates that every seven minutes of every school day, a child is a victim of bullying, and 85% of the time there is no intervention by other students or adults.
-Your child’s school may have anti-bullying policies that do not help much on a practical level.
+In spite of all these laws and policies, the National Education Association estimates that every seven minutes of every school day, a child is the victim of bullying.
+In addition, 85% of the time there is no intervention by other students or adults.
+Even if your child’s school has anti-bullying policies, they may not be effective or practical.

 Children in special education are the most frequent victims of bullies.
-Children with Asperger Syndrome are inevitably victims of bullying – one expert puts the percentage at 100%.
-The reason is that Aspies fit the profile of a typical victim: a “loner” who appears different from other children.
-Like hungry wolves that attack a limping sheep that can’t keep up with the herd, the Aspie with his clumsy body language and poor social skills appears vulnerable and ripe for bullying.
-What’s worse is the Aspie often suffers in silence and does not tell his parents about his torment.
+Children with autism spectrum disorder (ASD) are easy targets for bullying – one expert puts the percentage at 100%.
+The reason is that autistic children fit the profile of a typical victim: a “loner” who appears different from other children.
+Like hungry wolves that attack a limping sheep falling behind the herd, those with ASD are vulnerable to bullying.
+Their symptoms are often obvious and subject to ostracization.
+Even worse, the autistic child often suffers in silence not telling his parents or other adults.

-Luke Jackson, a thirteen-year-old boy with Asperger Syndrome explains it like this:
+Luke Jackson, a thirteen-year-old boy with high functioning autism explains it like this:

 Once you determine that your child is a victim of bullying, you have to be careful not to make the situation worse.
 Writing in his book Freaks, Geeks & Asperger Syndrome, Luke describes what happened after his mother spoke up to his tormentors.

-Luke endured not only physical beatings, but also name-calling, teasing, tripping so his lunch tray fell all over, having his books destroyed and chairs pulled out from underneath him.
+Luke endured not only physical beatings, but also name-calling, teasing, tripping, having his books destroyed, and chairs pulled out from underneath him.
 He ended up changing schools.

-One major problem that Luke’s mother and other parents of Aspies face is that a school may have an anti-bullying policy, yet the staff looks the other way when it happens.
+One major problem that Luke’s mother and other parents of autistic children face is a school may have an anti-bullying policy, yet the staff looks the other way when it happens.
 Some school administrators are simply more tolerant of bullying than others.
 Some schools tolerate a “pecking order” in which athletes and popular students have special privileges and develop a sense of entitlement that leads to a “bullying atmosphere.”
-In such a school, if parents report bullying, the principal may advise them to enroll their child in karate or otherwise teach him to stand up for himself.
-The underlying attitude is that it is the victim’s fault.
-One principal told a parent of an Aspie, “Your son is a little different and it bothers other children, so he brings this on himself because of who he is.”
-Also in such a school, teachers and coaches bully the child too.

-Another problem in approaching teachers and school administrators is that an Aspie does not have the social savvy to tell his side of the story effectively.
-Bullies typically lack empathy and real feeling, but many are good at crying on cue and playing the victim.
-Often the Aspie gets expelled and the bully receives no punishment unless the Aspie has an effective witness.
+Another problem with reporting bullying is an autistic child does not have the social savvy to tell his side of the story effectively.
+Bullies typically lack empathy and self-esteem.
+The reasons they bully may be due to deep seeded emotional problems like abuse or a dysfunctional family.
+Many are good at crying on cue and playing the victim.
+Often the bully receives no punishment unless the autistic child has an effective witness.

 In a recent survey by York University, only 23% of students agreed with the statement “teachers usually or almost always intervene” when bullies attack.
 However, 71% of the teachers in the survey agreed.
 Part of the problem is that teachers do not witness most bullying because it usually happens off-campus (which also means the school may not be legally liable for it).
-Aspies are most vulnerable when they walk alone to and from school.
-The other most likely times bullying occurs is during unstructured times such as lunch hour, recess and passing to classes.
+Children with ASD are most vulnerable when they walk alone to and from school.
+The other times bullying occurs is during unstructured times such as lunch hour, recess, and passing periods.
 Bullying peaks in junior high school.

 There are things you can do to protect your child.
 It is a good idea to demand an anti-bullying clause in your child’s Individual Education Plan.
-This is a proactive way of having solutions in place and holding the administration to its word in the event your child is bullied anytime throughout the year.
+This is a proactive way of having solutions in place and holding the administration accountable in the event your child is bullied.
 If your school does not have an anti-bullying program, try to work through the PTO to get one in place.
 Dr. Dan Olweus’s model, first used in Europe, is still one of the best.
 It involves hiring a bullying coordinator, keeping monitors in the lunchrooms, restrooms, corridors and playgrounds, and making sure there is consistent intervention.

 Bashe, Patricia and Barbara Kirby.
 The Oasis Guide to Asperger Syndrome.
 New York: Crown Publishers, 2005.